 The Compensation Committee of our Board of Directors oversees our compensation program.
-Our compensation program is designed to specifically address our desire to motivate and retain several different groups of employees with disparate characteristics: (i) the President and Chief Executive Officer ("CEO"), our principal executive officer, the Executive Vice President & Chief Financial Officer ("CFO"), our principal financial officer, and our other three most highly-compensated executive officers during the last fiscal year (collectively, the "Named Executive Officers") along with our other senior vice presidents (collectively with the Named Executive Officers, the "Senior Executives"); (ii) our officers of the Company and its subsidiaries, other than our Senior Executives (the "Other Corporate Officers"); (iii) our key professional employees other than our Senior Executives and Other Corporate Officers (collectively, the "Key Professional Employees") and (iv) all of our remaining full-time employees.
+Our compensation program is designed to specifically address our desire to motivate and retain several different groups of employees with disparate characteristics which are described below:

+- our President and Chief Executive Officer ("CEO"), our principal executive officer, the Executive Vice President & Chief Financial Officer ("CFO"), our principal financial officer, and our other three most highly-compensated executive officers during the last fiscal year (collectively, the "Named Executive Officers") and other senior vice presidents (collectively with the Named Executive Officers, the "Senior Executives"); - · the remaining officers of the Company and our subsidiaries, other than our Senior Executives (the "Other Corporate Officers"); - · our key professional employees other than our Senior Executives and Other Corporate Officers (collectively, the "Key Professional Employees"); and - · all of our remaining full-time employees.

 Our executive compensation program is designed to pay our Senior Executives a significant amount of their compensation in equity of the Company, a substantial portion of which is determined based on the actual performance of the Company in the prior calendar year relative to our peers in order to incentivize our Senior Executives to consistently build long-term stockholder value.
 The following Compensation Discussion and Analysis explains how the Compensation Committee has structured our executive compensation program to achieve this objective.